 Mark Zelman - specializes in biology, microbiology, and human diseases.
 He is an Associate Professor of Biology at Aurora University, Aurora, Illinois.
 Dr. Zelman received a bachelor's degree in biology at Rockford College, with minors in chemistry and psychology.
 He received a PhD in microbiology and immunology at Loyola University of Chicago.
 He has published articles on microbiology, infectious disease, autoimmune disease, and biotechnology, and he has written two college texts on human diseases and infection control.

 Melanie Lynch - is a teacher at North Allegheny Intermediate High School in Pittsburgh, Pennsylvania.
-Melanie is vice president of Pennsylvania's AHPERD (PSAHPERD) Association.
-For the past 21 years, she has also been a health education specialist at State College Area High School in State College, Pennsylvania.
-Melanie has trained hundreds of teachers as a Health Education Assessment Project (HEAP) trainer for the state of Pennsylvania.
+Melanie served as vice president of Pennsylvania's AHPERD (PSAHPERD) Association.
+For more than 20 years, she was a health education specialist at State College Area High School in State College, Pennsylvania.
+Melanie has trained hundreds of teachers as a Health Education Assessment Project (HEAP) trainer for the state of Pennsylvania and regularly speaks to educators about Health Education.
+Melanie has also co-authored the high school health textbooks Comprehensive Health and Essential Health, published by Goodheart-Willcox.
+In 2016, SHAPE America named Melanie their National Health Teacher of the Year.

 Melissa Munsell - is an instructional specialist in the Physical Education and Health Department at North East Independent School District in San Antonio, Texas.
 Melissa serves as the K-12 Health Education Lead for the district.
 She has also served as vice president of the Health Division of the Texas's AHPERD (TAHPERD) Association.